CookieDev-Studio/artemis-projectile/README.md

 //
 //   thickness:
-//     The reletive thickness of the object protected virtual void OnPenetrationExit(RaycastHit exit, Vector3 velocity) { }
+//     The reletive thickness of the object protected virtual void OnPenetrationExit(RaycastHit exit, Vector3 velocity, float thickness) { }

 // Summary:
 //     Called when the Projectile fails to penetrate an object. if penetration is disabled,